seralexeev/xrabbit.dev/README.md

   - 141-3.jpg
 ```

 Next is the four-channel INA.
-I will write about it a bit later.
-Today I soldered 4 shunts of 0.01 Ohm for measuring current and voltage at different nodes.
+I'll write about it a bit later.
+Today I soldered 4 shunts of 0.01 Ohm to measure current and voltage at different points.

 ---